2019–2022 locust infestation: India

 The swarms in India came from Iran and Pakistan, but the situation has been brought under control with the help of pesticides and specialist equipment.
 Although the extent of the damage is to be assessed, there was no major loss.
 A number of timely measures and a change in wind direction had prevented a spread and large-scale damage to the rapeseed and cumin seed crops, the officials said.
 The outbreak began late 2019 in Gujarat and Rajasthan.

 Three villages in Gujarat's Banaskantha district, which shares a border with Pakistan's desert areas, came under fresh locust attacks in January (2020).
 In Gujarat, locust attacks in December(2019) damaged crops, mainly rapeseed and cumin seed, planted on about 17,000 hectares.
 Parts of western Rajasthan have destroyed crops spread over at least 350,000 hectares of land.
 The districts adversely affected by the large scale coordinated attacks by locusts include Sri Ganganagar, Jaisalmer, Barmer, Bikaner, Jodhpur, Churu and Nagaur.
 India has been able to bring swarms of desert locusts under control in two key oilseed producing states.

 In May, amid the COVID-19 pandemic, parts of India such as Rajasthan and Madhya Pradesh were severely affected by locust swarms measuring a kilometer wide, the worst locust attack in 27 years.
 On 27 June 2020, millions of locusts swarmed on a massive scale in Gurgaon, Delhi-NCR region, made look like a sand storm in the sky.

 Nepal

 Swarms of the locusts were reported to have entered Nepal in late June 2020, with damage to crops in Parbat Mahashila.

 South America

 Argentina

 On 17 June 2020, a swarm reached Argentina from Paraguay, reaching the Corrientes Province and by 22 June, it was making its way into the Entre Ríos Province, destroying corn and cassava crops along the way.

 Effects

-Around 2.25m ha land had already been affected as of April 2020.
+Around 2.25m ha of land had already been affected as of April 2020.
 About 70,000 hectares (172,973 acres) of land in Kenya alone were infested.
 20.2 million people are facing severe acute food insecurity in Ethiopia, Kenya, Somalia, South Sudan, Uganda, and Tanzania.
 If left unchecked, the number of locusts could grow by 500 times by June 2020, when drier weather will help bring the outbreak under control.